 Hypercalcemia is typically diagnosed through a combination of clinical evaluation and laboratory testing.

-Once diagnosed, appropriate hypercalcemia treatment can be initiated based on the underlying cause and severity of the condition.
+Once diagnosed, appropriate treatment for hypercalcemia can be initiated based on the underlying cause and the severity of the condition.

 Hypercalcemia treatment depends on its severity and underlying cause.
-The aim is to lower calcium levels, prevent complications, and manage the root cause effectively.
+The aim is to lower calcium levels, prevent complications, and effectively manage the root cause.

 It is crucial to seek medical attention if you experience any hypercalcemia symptoms or have risk factors associated with elevated calcium levels.